BovineBeta/BovineBeta/readme-en.md

 Hello, I'm FBIK.
 I'm a third-grade junior high student.
 Welcome to my ![Github](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white) Homepage.
 [This is my personal station](https://fbik.top).

-Writing code is my after-school interest, except that I learned a little Stratch in the information class in elementary school and the "Standard EXE" of Visual Basic in junior high school.
+Writing code is my after-school interest, except that I learned a little Scratch in the information class in elementary school and the "Standard EXE" of Visual Basic in junior high school.

 I'm currently interested in static web page.